 Student support package

-Are you due to attend a graduation ceremony this summer but are concerned about the cost of the event?
+Are you eligible to attend a virtual celebration in February but are concerned about the cost of the photography event?

 Priority will be given to those who have one or more of these characteristics: